PriorWeaver: Prior Elicitation via Iterative Dataset Construction: : Prior Specification as Dataset Construction

 Since analysts externalize their assumptions in different views, the constructed dataset may contain both incomplete and complete entries.
 For example, adding values in a histogram creates incomplete rows with only one variable specified, while adding a case in the parallel coordinates plot creates a full row with values for all variables.
 As a result, analysts risk fragmenting their specifications into inconsistent pieces.

 \system{} provides two modes---\textit{Incomplete} and \textit{Complete}---and a \textsc{Connect} function to help analysts reconcile their specifications.
 By switching modes, analysts are able to focus on either incomplete entities (rows with missing values) or complete entries (i.e., rows with full values).
 Entities in the unselected mode visually fade into the background.

-In the \textit{Incomplete} mode, when analysts select compatible incomplete entries in the parallel coordinates plot, \system{} automatically previews possible merges by connecting values with orange dashed lines and dots across the visualizations.
+In the \textit{Incomplete} mode, when analysts select compatible incomplete entries in the parallel coordinates plot, \system{} generates a set of possible merges by randomly pairing incomplete entries that do not conflict with one another.
+It then previews possible merges by connecting paired entities with orange dashed lines and dots across the visualizations.
 This real-time visual preview enables users to validate and finalize connections (see \autoref{fig:connect}).
 Moreover, analysts can trace entries selected in one view in the other views when brushing-and-linking (\autoref{fig:ui}f).

-\autoref{fig:dataset} shows how analysts leverage \system{}’s interactions to externalize and reconcile their knowledge into a coherent, representative dataset.
+\autoref{fig:dataset} shows how analysts leverage \system{}’s visualizations and interactions to externalize and reconcile their knowledge into a coherent, representative dataset.